willvivi/fuel/Readme.md

 - Build a simple user friendly front page allowing to request the API trough a dynamic form or geolocation.
 - Dockerize the API, MongoDB and the front
 - Clean out some keys of the object returned by the API (rough latitude, longitude...)
+- Write tests for the API (TDD unfortunately not applied as I didn't have a clear idea of the features)

 ## Instructions